Doc’s Home of the Timeline Motorcycle

-When you enter the gift shop, you are greeted by Doc’s very own one-of-a-kind door closure.
-Doc constructed the door closure out what else…..motorcycle parts.
+When you enter the gift shop, you are greeted by Doc’s own one-of-a-kind door closure.
+Doc constructed the door closure out what else – motorcycle parts.
 When the door is opened, a flywheel rises.
-When the door closes, gravity pulls the flywheel down and rings an antique brass doorbell from the 1860s.
+Gravity pulls the flywheel down when the door closes and rings an antique brass doorbell from the 1860s.

 The gift shop ceiling is covered with a beautiful 100-year-old antique steel ceiling from a Wisconsin building.

 At the entrance of the gift, store are cast iron beams from a bank in Michigan.

 Located in the back of the gift shop is a particular area that features workbenches that once belonged to both of Doc’s grandfathers.
 And displayed on the walls are many of Doc’s original tools from when he opened his shop in 1979.

 With everything that Doc’s Harley Davidson offers, visiting here becomes a family adventure where everyone feels welcome.

 Let’s not forget that Doc’s is a Harley-Davidson dealership where you can stop in and take a look at both new and used Harley-Davidson Motorcycles and take one for a test drive.

 One of the most interesting features of Doc’s Harley Davidson is its service area.
 Since Doc’s Harley-Davidson dealership opened in 1979, Doc has prided himself on the service area’s open-door policy.
 You can stop at the double glass door and watch the service technicians work on bikes, or you can push those doors open, wander in and watch as bikes are being serviced or repaired.